-Chronic neck and shoulder pain is a very common problem in contemporary society from computer overuse, stress, and poor posture.
-Acupuncture will deeply relax the muscles and related trigger points in the neck and shoulder.
-Acupuncture treatment often leads to long term pain relief.
+Chronic neck and shoulder pain is a very common problem today.
+The pain may develop from computer overuse, poor posture, stress, accidents, and injuries.
+Acupuncture will deeply relax the muscles and trigger points in the neck and shoulder which stimulates healing.

 Acupuncture Treatment for Neck and Shoulder Pain

-The acupuncture treatment may also select acupuncture points along the affected acupuncture channel that are farther away from the pain such as Gallbladder 34.
-This technique increases circulation in the acupuncture channel which will reduce pain and speed healing.
+We will also select acupuncture points along the affected acupuncture channel that are farther away from the pain.
+This technique increases circulation in the acupuncture channel, which will reduce pain and speed healing.

-When the root cause of the shoulder pain is an underlying weakness, then acupuncture points to boost up the qi should be used.
-These points could be Spleen 6, Kidney 3, and Liver 3.
+When the root cause of the shoulder pain is an underlying weakness, then less acupuncture points on the neck and shoulder will be used.
+These acupuncture points should focus on increasing the amount of energy in the body.

 Tui Na, or Chinese medical massage, is essential for the treatment of shoulder pain.
-One of the most powerful and unique techniques in Tui Na is called the rolling technique, called gun fa in Chinese.
+One of the most powerful techniques in Tui Na is the rolling technique.
 This technique uses the back of the hand to roll over the muscles.
 Rolling technique is both soft and strong, allowing it to get deep into the muscle and help with relaxation.

 If you push too hard on a muscle, the muscle will rebel.
 Instead of relaxing, it can become tighter.
 The rolling technique, because it is smooth, allows the use of strength while avoiding resistance within the muscle.